 Objectivism at the Top

 Third in line of succession to the President of the United States is the Speaker of the House of Representatives.
-The post is currently filled by Representative Paul Ryan of Wisconsin.
+The post was until January 2018 filled by Representative Paul Ryan of Wisconsin.

 The Christian Science Monitor said of him in 2012 that he “often cites [Ayn] Rand as his inspiration for entering public service and the philosophical basis for his economic vision for America.”